Steven-Galvin/epizon/README.md

 * allow only admin to add products
 * redirect users to sign in page if trying to reach unauthorized pages
 * allow admin to increase price of items by steps of 0.01
+* allow admin to update and delete products

 ## Authors